KelvinHere/Yoga_Milestone_4/README.md

         - Remove the instructor priveliage

-#### Sorting
+#### Sorting & Filtering

+- If viewing lessons or instructors with a lesson list below
-- Lessons can be sorted on any page they appear by:
+    - lessons can be sorted by
         - Rating ascending or descending
         - Lesson name ascending or descending
-    - Instructor ascending or descending
+        - Instructor name ascending or descending
+    - Lessons can be filtered by
+        - All
+        - Subscribed
+        - Purchased

 #### Database